dharmaprotocol/charta/README.md

 > 'Charta' is the latin word for 'letter or document'.
 We loosely appropriate this term as a codename for the smart contracts comprising the business logic of Dharma protocol.

 [Dharma](https://dharma.io) is a protocol for generic tokenized debt issuance and fundraising on blockchains supporting requisite smart contract functionality (i.e. EVM blockchains).
-For a full description of the protocol's mechanics, a thorough overview can be found in the [Dharma Protocol Whitepaper](https://whitepaper.dharma.io/).
 This repository contains the core contracts that compromise the business logic for issuing and administering debt crypto-assets on-chain.

 We use truffle for deployment, testing, and development, and use [Typescript](https://www.typescriptlang.org/) for testing and deployment.